-Now, another jewel has been added to the crown.
+Another jewel has been added to the crown.
 George Begg is a homegrown hero in the vein of Burt Munro and Bill Richardson.
-A brand-new exhibit at Classic Motorcycle Mecca pays tribute to the famed automotive engineer and a golden age in Kiwi motorsport history.
+And now, a brand-new exhibit at Classic Motorcycle Mecca pays tribute to the famed automotive engineer.
+It also pays homage to a golden age in Kiwi motorsport history.

 The George Begg exhibit officially opens on 13 February.
 Housed in a whopping 1600m2, custom-built space at Classic Motorcycle Mecca, the Begg exhibit includes a display of race vehicles built in ‘George’s Toyshop’.
-Visitors will also discover memorabilia from his competitive motorcycling days (he raced on the famed Isle of Man) including his AJS race bike and more.
-Guests can purchase tickets to the grand opening, which will be attended by Begg’s family, former drivers, contemporaries and other guests.
+Visitors can discover memorabilia from his competitive motorcycling days (he raced on the famed Isle of Man) including his AJS race bike and more.
+Guests can purchase tickets to the grand opening, to be attended by Begg’s family, former drivers, contemporaries and other guests.
 Click here to find out more.

 The George Begg exhibit is the centrepiece of a brand-new city-wide homage to the man himself.
-Together Transport World and the Southland Sports Car Club will present the inaugural George Begg Classic Speedfest at Teretonga Park.
-The southernmost FIA-recognised circuit in the world will be the epicentre of the action this weekend.
-On 15 and 16 February, Teretonga Park will be home to plenty of action on and off the track, in a celebration of retro racing.
+Together, Transport World and the Southland Sports Car Club will present the first-ever George Begg Classic Speedfest at Teretonga Park.
+And the southernmost FIA-recognised circuit in the world will be the epicentre of the action this weekend.
+On 15 and 16 February, the celebration of retro racing promises plenty of action on and off the track.

-If you want to be part of history in the making, and secure your spot at the first of what is bound to become a highlight on the social calendar.
-Click here to find out more about George Begg and grab your tickets today.
+So, if you want to be part of history in the making, click here to find out more about George Begg and grab your tickets today.
 Tickets are limited – don’t miss out!